anantlk/Task-Alloter/README.md

-#Script To Assign Desk Duty to Vitians
+1.Script To Assign Desk Duty to Vitians

 2.Reads the time table for the day and duty is assigned to them